ndujaLabs/erc721lockable/README.md

 Feel free to make a PR to add your implementation.

 ## History

+**0.5.0**
+- moving from `IERC5192` to more efficient `IERC6982`
+- this is a breaking change because constructor and initializing function must emit DefaultLocked and need a new parameter for it.
+However the contract is much more efficient.

 **0.4.0** / breaking
 - align `locked` to [IERC5192](https://eips.ethereum.org/EIPS/eip-5192) that specifies that it should revert if owner is address(0), i.e., if the token does not exist